yuki19925/asignment/README.md

 # assignment
-First of all,Thank CTW for giving me the opportunity to try to make an API.
+First of all,Thank CTW for giving me the opportunity to take a challenge.
-It is my first time using Docker ,and I don't it is currect or not.
+It is my first time to build a API and build Dockerfile and Docker compose ,and I don't know it is currect or not.
 It was challenging and fun.
 I already do my best.
            write by Tinny